severinbeauvais/CodeChallenge8-repo2/README.md

 2. [UI](UI/README.md) - this is the UI (front end) component of the application

-In order to run this application, you need to have the following running:
+In order to run this application, you need to launch the following:
 1. MongoDB
 2. API component
 3. UI component